redrum91/checkpoint/README.md

 # Checkpoint - Linux Disk Manager CLI

-A modern CLI tool for managing storage disks and installations on Linux systems, built with Go 1.24.

 ## Introduction

 This project was created for newcomers like myself transitioning from Windows to Linux, to help understand the Linux filesystem and make storage management and software installation simpler and more intuitive.
 It bridges the gap between Windows' familiar drive interface and Linux's powerful but sometimes complex storage system.